emilynordmann/AllOfUs-data-analysis/book/04-office-hour-1.Rmd

 ## Schedule and Zoom link

-* The first live office hour session will take place on Tuesday 21st Feb at 4pm – 5pm EST via [Zoom](https://rtiorg.zoom.us/j/95012496562?pwd=ZTYxd2VIM0pOQTJlbUVzNDdEZzhpZz09).
+* The first live office hour session will take place on Wednesday 10th January 3 – 4pm EST via [Zoom](https://uofglasgow.zoom.us/j/82727849799) (meeting ID 827 2784 9799).
-* The password is 633989 and the waiting room will be enabled.
+* The waiting room will be enabled.
 Please ensure that your Zoom name is set to the name that you used to register with the *All of Us* Researcher Academy otherwise you may not be allowed entry to the session.

 ## Content